mikhail-molchanov/mikhail-molchanov/README.md

 ### Quosa, Elsevier, Saint-Petersburg, Russia

 A modern re-think of a popular literature sharing and management desktop tool:
-- Technical stack: React, TypeScript, Redux, Redux Observables / Redux Toolkit, CSS + BEM
+- **Technical stack**: React, TypeScript, Redux, Redux Observables / Redux Toolkit, CSS + BEM
 - Supported full cycle of developing the idea into MVP and making it a market-ready solution
 - Shared key expertise in the domain of the legacy app with other parties to make sure new product will only inherit the best parts.